About this course

 A process of playful exploration

-6 lesson modules, 5 exercises, 8 weeks of Lyric's time
+6 lesson modules, 5 exercises

 "❤️ Thanks for all of your feedback AND encouragement - such a great ‘kick in the ass’ class!" - Pam Lowe

 This course includes space for you to share your pictures and get feedback from your classmates.
 The more you contribute, the livelier class will be.
-Lyric will pop in twice a week to give feedback on each picture posted.
+Lyric will pop in to give feedback on each picture posted.
 This platform provides a safe space for a lively and sharing creative community to explore without judgement and competition.

 Just like in a live classroom, you'll be able to see your fellow students work and discuss how things are going.
 You'll get encouragement and instruction from Lyric on all the work you post.